Configuration

 </style>

-Similarly, you can add focus to elements using data-happo-focus
+Similarly, you can add focus to elements using data-happo-focus:

 <input type="text" data-happo-focus />

-to elements to simulate the :active
+And add data-happo-active to elements to simulate the :active state:

 <button data-happo-active>Click me</button>